revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 The posterior variances are calculated using the standard formula $$Var(X) = E(X^2) - E(X)^2.$$

-Save the posterior means in a separate tree
+Here we save the posterior means in a separate tree so we can use them later.
----

 ```
 print("Compute the tree with posterior means as branch lengths.")